Xav519/nginx-docker-terraform/README.md

 * AWS account with permissions for Elastic Beanstalk, S3, and IAM.
 * Terraform installed.
-* Docker installed and configured locally (optional if using public image only).
+* Docker installed and configured locally.
-* Docker Hub account (optional, only if creating a custom image).
+* Docker Hub account for storing images (optional for this project).
 * Git and GitHub for version control.

 ---